 Looking for a way to let faith run, we turned the sled toward the students, families, and staff of Woerner Elementary.
 We encouraged members to serve there as reading buddies.
 We started building relationships.

 Principal Peggy Meyer told us that one of the great needs of the school’s families were social engagements that encouraged them to build a support network for each other.
-So, we tried some things, and the Holy Spirit has been refining our efforts, specifically in three ways to provide an uplifting social space for these families to gather:
+So, we tried some things, and the Holy Spirit has been refining our efforts, specifically in two ways:

 (1) Annual Ice Cream Social,